Finding a Diabetes Mental Health Provider

 Your diabetes doctor is the best place to start when looking for a provider to help you with diabetes-specific mental health concerns.
 They should be familiar with the resources in your area and hopefully they can refer you to a provider that they trust.
 When dealing with diabetes-specific mental health challenges, it’s important that your therapist and endocrinologist work closely together in your treatment.
 Asking your endocrinologist for a referral can make this treatment coordination a lot easier.

 Check diabetes organizations

-Most of the large or national diabetes organization, like the American Diabetes Association (ADA) in the US or the Canadian Diabetes Association for example, have regional chapters.
+The American Diabetes Association (ADA) has a tool specifically for finding a mental health professional with diabetes expertise – use it here.
+Additionally, most of the large or national diabetes organization, like the ADA in the US or the Canadian Diabetes Association for example, have regional chapters.
 These chapters usually keep a list of local resources, which hopefully include mental health professionals.
 Contact one of the diabetes organizations in your community to see if they can provide a referral.

 Ask people with diabetes (both in real life and online)

 Other people with diabetes can be some of the best resources for finding help in your community.
 If you know others with diabetes, ask around to see if anyone knows of a provider in your community they recommend.
 There is also a very active diabetes online community (DOC) on Twitter, Facebook and the Beyond Type 1 app where you can ask others for resources.
 If you do use online forums to find a mental health provider, just be careful about sharing too much about your private concerns in a public forum.